 Undesirable side effects caused by our product candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of marketing approval by the FDA or other comparable foreign regulatory authority.
 Results of our trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics.
-For example, our Phase 2 clinical trials for CERC-301 could reveal adverse events, including, but not limited to, dose-related increases in blood pressure, palpitations, sleepiness, forgetfulness, headache, dizziness, fatigue, lightheadedness or impaired concentration.
-In our completed Phase 2 clinical study, Clin301-201, in general, CERC-301 was well tolerated with rates of adverse events similar to that of placebo.
+Although CERC-301 was generally well tolerated in our recently completed Phase 2 clinical trial for MDD, with no serious adverse events reported and no discontinuations due to adverse events, some adverse events were reported.
+The most commonly reported adverse events in the trial were increases in blood pressure, dizziness, somnolence and paresthesia.
+Similarly, although in our previously completed Phase 2 clinical study, Clin301-201, CERC-301 was generally well tolerated, there were rates of adverse events similar to that of placebo.
 The most common treatment emergent adverse events were nervous system disorders, occurring in 25.9% and 26.9%, respectively, of subjects in the two active treatment sequences compared to 22.4% of subjects who received placebo during the entire study.
 Of the nervous system treatment emergent adverse events, dizziness was most common, occurring in 18.5% and 7.7%, respectively, of subjects in the two active treatment sequences compared to 2.0% of subjects who received placebo during the entire study.
 Four serious adverse events in three subjects were reported during the conduct of the study, two in a subject randomized to placebo (suicide attempt; alcoholism) and two in subjects that received CERC-301 (worsening depression with psychotic features and unstable angina).
-Overall, the adverse events observed in this study were generally consistent with the prior clinical trials conducted for CERC-301.
-In our planned clinical study of CERC-301, CLIN301-203, we will be increasing the CERC-301 dose administered to subjects.
-This dose increase could increase the risk of serious adverse events.
-Also, based on the previous studies conducted for CERC-501, Phase 2 studies of CERC-501 could reveal adverse events, including, but not limited to, dizziness, nausea, diarrhea, headache, anxiety, tachycardia and dyspepsia.
+Overall, the adverse events observed in both our most recent and prior studies were generally consistent with the prior clinical trials conducted for CERC-301, despite having administered an increased dose of CERC-301 in our most recent study.
+Although CERC-501 was also generally well tolerated in our recently completed Phase 2 clinical trial for smoking cessation, with no serious adverse events reported and no discontinuations due to adverse events, some adverse events were reported.
+The most commonly reported adverse events, over 5% and greater than placebo in the study, were diarrhea and decreased appetite.